qupath/qupath-docs/docs/advanced/stardist.rst

 .. warning::

-  The cell expansion currently uses an elaborate, geometry-based method -- rather than the pixel-based approach in the build-in cell detection command.
+  The cell expansion currently uses an elaborate, geometry-based method -- rather than the pixel-based approach in the built-in cell detection command.

   This gives much smoother results independent of image resolution, but it can produce artifacts in some (hopefully rare) cases.